 Like regular tofu, silken tofu comes in soft, medium, firm, and extra firm.
 For this recipe, I recommend using extra-firm.

-Putting the pie together.
+Assembling the pumpkin pie

 Once you have your tofu, the rest of this pie filling is incredibly easy.
 The ingredients get blended together until they are silky smooth.
 At that point, they are poured into your prepared pie crust.

-Tips for baking the perfect pumpkin pie
+Tips for baking the perfect vegan pumpkin pie

 Baking any kind of custard can be difficult.
 Like cheesecake, pumpkin pie must bake evenly and slowly.
 To do this: